adamwatters/terminal-gpt/README.md

 How to dev

+- after `npm install` you may need to run `npm run rebuild` to fix dependencies for Electron (different node version used for compile or something)
 - process.env.OPENAI_API_KEY doesn't work currently... hard code your OpenAI Api key and remember to not commit it :/
 - `npm run start` - this will build and serve the react app. it won't actually work in the browswer because it's missing electron stuff on the `window` object
 - in another terminal: `npm run electron`